 For example, within SOAPware, all the CPT/HCPCS items, ICD-9 items, and medications have each been associated with specific SMARText items for immediate use when creating documentation.

-You will see that with SMARText, you will be able to
+Users will see that with SMARText, users will be able to:

 10. More Data Entry Options

 SMARText items (except for Order Entry) can be arranged into pick lists, and be selected by simple clicking.
-So, they function much like a paper superbill, where you either circle or check boxes.
+So, they function much like a paper superbill, where the individual would either circle or check boxes.
 Customized pick lists are one of the most efficient data entry methods.
-Create custom pick lists containing the items that you commonly-repeatedly utilize.
-Pick lists allow you to perform data entry via a click for an item you desire to insert into documentation.
+Create custom pick lists containing the items that the user commonly-repeatedly utilize.
+Pick lists allow the user to perform data entry via a click for an item the user would desire to insert into documentation.

 Docuplates are simply stored templates for encounter notes, procedure notes or just about any section of the chart.
-You can have docuplates for not only SOAPnotes (encounters), but also for Flow Sheets, Labs, Patient Summary, Drawings, etc. In regards to documenting a SOAPnote, you can have a docuplate that has some free text in one section, some SMARText items defaulted in another, and several different pick lists inserted.
+A user can have docuplates for not only SOAPnotes (encounters), but also for Flow Sheets, Labs, Patient Summary, Drawings, etc. In regards to documenting a SOAPnote, a user can have a docuplate that has some free text in one section, some SMARText items defaulted in another, and several different pick lists inserted.